Language selection

 Reporting entities’ decision to submit a suspicious transaction report to FINTRAC (for either a completed or attempted financial transaction) requires more than a “gut feel” or “hunch,” although proof of money laundering is not required.
 Reporting entities are to consider the facts related to a transaction and its context that can, when taken together, give rise to reasonable grounds to suspect that the transaction is related to the laundering or attempted laundering of proceeds of crime.

 Indicators of money laundering can be thought of as red flags indicating that something may very well be wrong.
 Red flags typically stem from one or more characteristics, behaviours, patterns and other contextual factors related to financial transactions that make them appear inconsistent with what is expected or considered normal.
-Reporting entities’ review of the trail of indicators may follow various scenarios and lead to different conclusions depending on whether the level of suspicion is strengthened or weakened (see FINTRAC Guidance on Suspicious Transaction Reports).
+Reporting entities’ review of the trail of indicators may follow various scenarios and lead to different conclusions depending on whether the level of suspicion is strengthened or weakened (see Reporting suspicious transactions to FINTRAC).

 Money laundering indicators